AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 * **Exclude referring domains**.
 Use a rule that includes only referring domains from Google.com and excludes all others.
 * **Identify non-purchasers**.
 Identify when orders are greater than zero and then exclude the [!UICONTROL Visitor].

-The [!UICONTROL Exclude] operator can be employed to identify a sequence where specific visits or hits are not performed by the visitor. [!UICONTROL Exclude Checkpoints] can also be included within a [Logic Group](/help/components/segmentation/segmentation-workflow/seg-sequential-build.md).
+The [!UICONTROL Exclude] operator can be employed to identify a sequence where specific visits or hits are not performed by the visitor. [!UICONTROL Exclude Checkpoints] can also be included within a Logic Group (see below).

-### Exclude between checkpoints
+### Exclude between checkpoints {#exclude_between}

 Enforce logic to filter visitors where a checkpoint did not explicitly occur between two other checkpoints.